RavaLoHacker/RavaLoHacker/README.md

 i whant to be able to do:

--make a hackintosh
+- make a hackintosh
--make hacks for cronus zen
+- make hacks for cronus zen
--use a flipper zero
+- use a flipper zero
--get passwords of wifis
+- get passwords of wifis
--root an andorid
+- root an andorid

 📫 contact me: